- August 8, 2012

 About

-Unmechanical is a single player casual puzzle game with a science fiction theme.
+Unmechanical is a single player casual platformer game with a science fiction theme.
 It was developed by Talawa Games and was released on August 8, 2012.
-It received negative reviews from critics and positive reviews from players.
+It received negative reviews from critics and very positive reviews from players.

 Unmechanical is a puzzle adventure that combines tricky puzzle solving, alluring exploration, and an engrossing atmosphere.
 Set in a fantastic world of flesh, rock and steel, your journey to freedom requires you to solve a great variety of puzzling challenges, and while it’s easy to pick up and play, later challenges may prove very difficult indeed.